ljfranklin/terraform-resource/README.md

 ## Terraform Concourse Resource

+**Warning:** This is still in pre-alpha mode, so features will change without notice.
+The initial stable release should be out soon!

 A Concourse resource that allows jobs to modify IaaS resources via Terraform.
 Useful for creating reproducible testing and production environments.
 No more snowflakes!